Do You Need a Bathroom Remodel Permit? Complete Guide

 Frequently Asked Questions

-No — replacing a toilet in the same location is a like-for-like fixture swap and doesn't require a permit in any US city.
-If you're relocating the toilet to a new position, that involves plumbing changes and does require a permit.
+In most jurisdictions, replacing a toilet in the exact same location (same drain, same footprint) does not require a permit.
+It's considered a like-for-like fixture replacement.
+However, if you're relocating the toilet to a new position, that involves moving the drain line and requires a plumbing permit.

 Cosmetic work can be done by anyone.
-For plumbing and electrical changes, some cities require licensed professionals, while others allow owner-builders.
-Check your local requirements before doing the work yourself.
+For plumbing and electrical changes, some cities require licensed professionals while others allow owner-builder permits for owner-occupied homes.
+Even where allowed, you're fully responsible for meeting all code requirements and passing every inspection.
+The standards are the same whether you're a homeowner or a licensed contractor.

 Cities We Cover for Bathroom Permits